-Classroom instruction begins at 7:50 am.
-Students must be in class and are considered tardy at 7:50 am.
+Classroom instruction begins at 7:50.
+Students must be in class and are considered tardy at 7:50.
+If a student checks out before 2:45 it will be considered an early check out.

-3 tardies to school in the morning/or early check outs, will equal 1-day unexcused absence.
+Three (3) tardies to school in the morning/or early check outs, will equal 1-day unexcused absence.
 The absence is counted against the attendance requirement.
+If a student accumulates 3 unexcused absences due to tardies or early check outs, a meeting with administration will be required and a contract with financial penalties will be signed.
+Parents/guardians may be referred to FINS and TASC (Truancy Courts) for excessive absences and tardies.